Mário Correia

-Mário “Marito” Correia (born March 17, 1978 in Praia, Cape Verde) is a Cape Verdean professional basketball player.
+Mário “Marito” Correia (born March 17, 1978, in Praia, Cape Verde) is a Cape Verdean professional basketball player.
 He played for Primeiro de Agosto at the Angolan Basketball League until 2014, before being struck by injury.
 Correia’s early introduction to basketball started in the District Sports Association Kwame Nkrumah abbreviated to ADESBA-KN.
 Correia is currently the captain of the Cape Verde national basketball team and helped Cape Verde to a bronze medal at the FIBA Africa Championship 2007, qualifying for a wildcard tournament for the 2008 Summer Olympics.

 Collegiate career

-Correia attended and played basketball with then-Division II Bryant University from 2002–2005.
+Correia attended and played basketball with then-Division II Bryant University from 2002 to 2005.
 After the 2004–05 season, Correia was named All-Northeast 10 Conference third team after a successful season in which he averaged 13.5 PPG for the Bulldogs.